emerald-dao/flownaut/src/lib/content/flownaut/hello-flownaut/en/readme.md

 When you know you have completed the level, click the "Submit" button at the bottom of the page.
 This uses a script to determine if you have completed it.

 ## Completing this level
-For this level, you will be deploying a very basic contract.
-All you have to do is change the greeting to `You have been hacked!`.
+For this level, all you have to do is change the greeting to `You have been hacked!`.

 ```cadence
 pub contract HelloFlownaut {